 When talking about, or documenting your funeral wishes, you should first decide what type of funeral you’d like.
 A funeral is an opportunity for your family and friends to express their grief and celebrate your life.
-There are no rules on what it needs to look like or include – it should be entirely personal to you and those close to you.
-Your funeral doesn’t need to be large and grand if you don’t want it to be – It can be as simple and low key as you want.
+There are no rules when it comes to what a funeral includes – it should be entirely personal to you and those close to you.
+Your funeral doesn’t need to be large and grand if you don’t want it to be – it can be as simple and low key as you want.

 The type of funeral you want